PriyankaRaghavan07/Prompt-Engineering/README.md

 Write a bedtime story about a bat who is afraid of dark for children aged 5 to 7.

 ## AIM:
-The primary goal was to create a new variation of an existing story based on direct user feedback.
-The aim was to discard a previous creative direction (the glow-worm story) and generate a fresh narrative for the original bat character, incorporating new friends, a new resolution, and a specific author credit as requested by the user.
+The primary goal was to create aabout a bat who is afraid of dark for children aged 5 to 7, incorporating new friends, a new resolution, requested by the user.

 ## ALGORITHM:
 The process involved multiple clarification and re-scoping steps, demonstrating an iterative dialogue to arrive at the final version.